retifrav/phab-utils/wiki/index.md

 # Knowledge base

-This is uio-exoplanet-group project knowledge base.
+This is a knowledge base for [PHAB](https://mn.uio.no/phab/english/).